1sol-io/1sol-sdk-ts/README.md

 const cleanupSigners: Signer[] = [];

 await composeInstructions({
-  option, // `RawDistribution`, one route from the results of the `getRoutes` walletAddress, // wallet public key
+  route, // `RawDistribution`, one route from the results of the `getRoutes` walletAddress, // wallet public key
   fromTokenAccount: {
     pubkey, // public key of input token account